nautobot/nautobot/nautobot/docs/development/best-practices.md

 - Filters **must not** be set to be required using `required=True`

-- Filter methods defined using the [`method=`](https://django-filter.readthedocs.io/en/stable/ref/filters.html#method) keyword argument **may only be used as a last resort** (see below) when correct usage of `lookup_expr`, `exclude`, or other filter keyword arguments do not suffice.
+- Filter methods defined using the [`method=`](https://django-filter.readthedocs.io/en/stable/ref/filters.html#method) keyword argument **may only be used as a last resort** (see below) when correct usage of `field_name`, `lookup_expr`, `exclude`, or other filter keyword arguments do not suffice.
 In other words: filter methods should used as the exception and not the rule.

 - Use of [`filter_overrides`](https://django-filter.readthedocs.io/en/stable/ref/filterset.html#filter-overrides) **must be considered** in cases where more-specific class-local overrides.
 The need may ocassionally arise to change certain filter-level arguments used for filter generation, such such as changing a filter class, or customizing a UI widget.
 Any `extra` arguments are sent to the filter as keyword arguments at instance creation time.
 (Hint: `extra` must be a callable)